 Clear and effective communication will be a feature of all transfers between services.
-With the family and professionals in the network informed about the transfer between services as part of the next steps of support and service for the child and/or their family.
+With the child, family and professionals in the network informed about the transfer between services as part of the next steps of support and service.
 This will also include the child in an age appropriate manner, as we know that children require healthy endings to professional relationships.

-All practitioners and managers have a shared responsibility for how MCES shapes the experiences of a child, young people, and their family/carer when the focus of the work moves from the remit of one service to another and it is appropriate for a transfer.
+All practitioners and managers have a shared responsibility for how MCES shapes the experiences of a child, young people, and their family/carer when the focus of the work moves from the remit of one service to another.

 Our transfer process actively involves direct discussion between transferring/receiving workers and managers to agree an appropriate way forward.